Holy macaroni. They’re all so pretty. Which would you choose?

-anyway, at this price point i figure it’s kind of like splitting hairs (though there’s obviously a pretty large difference between solid state and tube gear) and it’s all going to be pretty tasty no matter what you choose, so i thought i’d try something a little exotic. the hammer got here today, with a free mogami gold cable no less (thanks to vintage king). here is me rejoicing:
+At this price point I figure it’s kind of like splitting hairs — though there’s obviously a pretty large difference between solid state and tube gear — and it’s all going to be pretty tasty no matter what you choose, so I thought I’d try something a little exotic.
+The Hammer got here today, with a free Mogami Gold cable (thanks to Vintage King).

-that’s right. i totally chopped my hair off and went all religious on you.
+That’s right.
+I totally chopped my hair off and went religious on you.

-the main appeal (for me) behind finally having some dedicated hardware eq is to be able to give some “air” to the stereo ribbon microphone, and to have some musical sweetener around for those times when something could use a bit of a kick in the calves. i’m not much of a surgical eq kind of guy, and don’t tend to use much of any eq in general, but i’ve generally been boosting about 7 dB at 12k to get the drums to have some sheen in the higher frequencies and deal with the rolloff that’s typical of ribbon microphones. with digital eq, in the box. yikes. i think it’s a testament to how good the mic is in the first place that it can take that kind of a boost from thoroughly shitty eq and not sound like garbage. the hammer is supposed to do something magical at 10k, which is pretty close to 12k, so tomorrow we’ll put it to the test and see what happens.
+The main appeal behind finally having some dedicated hardware EQ is to be able to give some “air” to the stereo ribbon microphone, and to have some musical sweetener around for those times when something could use a bit of a kick in the calves.
+I’m not much of a surgical EQ kind of guy, and I don’t tend to use much EQ in general, but I’ve been boosting about 7dB at 12K to get the drums to have some sheen in the higher frequencies and deal with the rolloff that’s typical of ribbon microphones.
+With digital EQ.
+In the box.
+Yikes.
+I think it’s a testament to how good the mic is in the first place that it can take that kind of boost from a low-rent digital EQ and not sound like garbage.
+The Hammer is supposed to do something magical at 10K, which is pretty close to 12K, so tomorrow we’ll put it to the test and see what happens.

-also, big thanks need to go out to milan for letting me babysit some of his gear for a while. i threw up his AT 4047 (no, i didn’t eat it and then literally throw it up) for fun, and that thing is a seriously nice microphone. it puts the much more expensive AKG 414 ULS to shame. the shockmount that comes with the mic is pretty spiffy too. i ended up using it to record acoustic guitar and mandolin on a song that will probably show up on the new album.
+Also, a big thank-you to Milan for letting me babysit some of his gear for a while.
+I threw up his AT 4047 (no, I didn’t eat it and then vomit it out) for fun, and that thing is a seriously nice microphone.
+It puts the much more expensive AKG 414 B ULS to shame.
+The shock mount that comes with the mic is pretty spiffy too.
+I ended up using that mic to record acoustic guitar and mandolin on a song that will probably show up on the new album.

-speaking of that thing…it’s taken a turn for something altogether different from what i originally intended. i went into it meaning to make something of an electronic album…not a throwback to GROWING SIDEWAYS exactly, but something dominated by synth and mostly free of organic sounds. as usual, the music had other ideas. it’s still pretty synth-heavy, but there’s a ton of real piano, bass, guitar, drums…i don’t know what i’d call it at this point. it certainly ain’t synth-pop, and i don’t think it’s sounding much like a sunny summer album either. i just can’t seem to write sunny pop songs no matter what i do. but i like where it’s going. i’d say it’s about 2/3 of the way finished right now. i’m going to try and get it out there in the next few weeks. it definitely needs to see proper release before my birthday renders me old and crusty. here’s hoping for an early august release. i’m toying with the idea of maybe including the lyrics in booklet form for the first time, too. it’s not that these lyrics are necessarily my best work, but i think it would be fun to try. so we’ll see how that plays out.
+Speaking of that thing — it’s taken a turn for something altogether different from what I originally intended.
+I went into it meaning to make something of an electronic album.
+Not a throwback to GROWING SIDEWAYS exactly, but something dominated by synth and mostly free of organic sounds.
+As usual, the music had other ideas.
+It’s still pretty synth-heavy, but there’s a ton of real piano, bass, guitar, and drums.
+I don’t know how I’d describe it at this point.
+It isn’t synth-pop, and I don’t think it’s sounding much like a sunny summer album either.
+I just can’t seem to write sunny pop songs no matter what I do.
+But I like where it’s going.